ajohnstonTE/gemini/gemini-request-form/README.md

 In the above example, the form would be automatically instantiated, evaluated, and populated.
 Based on the presence of the `@JsonResponse` annotation, the response would be a JSON error on validation failure.
-It would be optional though. it essentially tells the handler how to respond if the `Accept` header isn't set.
+It would be optional though.
+It essentially tells the handler how to respond if the `Accept` header isn't set.
 The annotation doesn't exist, but that's the idea.
 Some variation of that.
 And if you wanted to combine two forms, you could do the following: